nicklafferty/craftycody/content/crafts/diy-finishing-our-deck.md

 To be honest, the real step one was ripping a huge plant out of the space so I could actually drop an insert in there.
 Feel free to watch that process in the video.

 After my plan was done, it was time to head to Lowe's and get some materials.
 In this case, it was a lot of wood and I somehow got four 8ft pieces to fit in my car.
 Who needs a truck?
+Be sure to use weather-treated lumber as this is going to sit outside forever.

+Step two is measuring out all your pieces.
+All of mine are on the supply list.
+Originally, I was going to use 4x4s for the legs, but they didn't have the kind I needed so I ended up buying two 4ft 2x4s, cutting them into 1ft pieces, and gluing two pieces together to create four legs.
+Worked just fine and was cheaper.